withstars/Play/README.md

-# PracticeProject
+# Small-Projects
-Some of my practical projects
+Some of small projects.